-Choose one of the following artist, research their work, and prepare a 10-15 minute
+Choose one of the following artist, research their work, and prepare a short presentation (using Google slides, PowerPoint or any other presentation software).

 - 6-10 images that best illustrate the artist's work